Commonly asked questions from our community:

 A: Building on our tradition of academic excellence that has been established over the School’s 130-year history, this plan will give our students and teachers new innovative, multidisciplinary, K-12 classrooms designed for STEM, makerspaces, and hands-on experiential learning.
 A new Performing Arts and Community Center will serve as an artistic hub for whole-child education and a space for community gatherings.
-We will address traffic and safety concerns by taking car drop-off/pick-up off Lincoln Avenue and onto a new loop road encircling the new property.
-We will enhance the quality of student life by providing an eight-acre educational greenbelt for outdoor learning and opportunities for pause and reflection.
+We will address traffic and safety concerns by taking car drop-off/pick-up off Lincoln Avenue and onto a new two-lane loop driveway encircling the new property.
+We will enhance the quality of student life by providing an eight-acre educational open space for outdoor learning and opportunities for pause and reflection.

 At the same time, we’ll preserve the qualities that have defined Head-Royce throughout our 130-year history – including our small class sizes and our student-centered, whole-child philosophy.
 We now find ourselves in the unique position to create a cutting-edge K-12 environment that will match the quality of our renowned academics.

 Q: What is the scope of the project?